War guilt question: Further evolution

 In October 1925, the Locarno Treaties were signed.
-They solved the problem of the borders, with Germany accepting the loss of Alsace-Lorraine and of Eupen-Malmedy, and in return Germany was assured that it would no longer be occupied by France.
+The signatories pledged to guarantee Germany's borders with France and Belgium, which meant that Germany accepted the loss of Alsace-Lorraine and Eupen-Malmedy.
 The war guilt question did not block its foreign policy.
-Stresemann, a man of compromise but above all a defender of German interests, succeeded in getting Germany to rejoin the League of Nations on 8 September 1926.
+Foreign Minister Gustav Stresemann, a man of compromise but above all a defender of German interests, succeeded in getting Germany to join the League of Nations on 8 September 1926.
 If international relations were calmed, Franco-German relations were also calmed.
-Stresemann and Aristide Briand received the Nobel Peace Prize.
+Stresemann and Aristide Briand shared the 1926 Nobel Peace Prize for their work on the Locarno Treaties.

 Decline of the Social Democrats

 The refusal to admit the collapse of the German army gave way to the stab-in-the-back myth, which alleged that the government formed by the socialists betrayed the army by signing the armistice while still in a state of combat.
 German nationalism, incarnated by the defeated military, did not recognize the legitimacy of the Weimar Republic.
 This legend weakened the Social Democratic Party through slander campaigns based on various allegations: namely, that the SDP not only betrayed the army and Germany by signing the armistice, but also repressed the Spartacist uprising, proclaimed the republic, and refused (for some of its members) to vote for war credits in 1914.
 Hindenburg spoke of the "division and relaxation of the will to victory" driven by internal party interests.
 Socialists are labeled, the "Vaterlandslose" ("the homeless").
 Hindenburg continued to emphasize the innocence of the army, stating: "The good core of the Army is not to blame.
 Its performance is as admirable as that of the officer corps.

 This slander had electoral consequences for the Social Democrats.
 In the 1920 election, the percentage of SPD seats in the Reichstag was 21.6 per cent, down from 38 per cent in 1919.
 Right-wing parties gradually gained ground, such as the German National People's Party (DNVP), which won 15.1 per cent of the seats compared to only 10.3 per cent in 1919.
 For five years, the SPD was absent from all governments between 30 November 1923 and 29 June 1928.
 According to Jean-Pierre Gougeon, the decline of the SPD was due to the fact that it had not sufficiently democratized the country since the proclamation of the Weimar Republic.
 Judges, civil servants and high-ranking civil servants had not been replaced, and they often remained loyal to the emperor, all the more so since military propaganda blamed the republic for his abdication.